 /etc/gitlab/gitlab.rb and update the external url to a valid domain or subdomain name to use for accessing Gitlab.

 sudo vim /etc/gitlab/gitlab.rb

-The Gitlab also provide native support for configuring let’s encrypt SSL certificates.
-To enable the let’s encrypt SSL, edit the following values in configuration file.
+The Gitlab also provides native support for configuring let’s encrypt SSL certificates.
+To enable the let’s encrypt SSL, edit the following values in the configuration file.

 # Enable the Let's encrypt SSL letsencrypt['enable'] = true # This is optional to get SSL related alerts letsencrypt['contact_emails'] = ['[email protected]'] # This example renews every 7th day at 12:30 letsencrypt['auto_renew_hour'] = "12" letsencrypt['auto_renew_minute'] = "30" letsencrypt['auto_renew_day_of_month'] = "*/7"